DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

-There are also dog-friendly rooms, so if you are hate leaving behind your beloved furry friend whilst traveling, then you’re in luck.
+There are also dog-friendly rooms, so if you hate leaving behind your beloved furry friend whilst traveling, then you’re in luck.
 Dining-wise, the hotel features two indoor restaurants, plus one out in the garden.
-For such a lavish backdrop – top-tier service, and scrumptious food selection that uses fresh and locally sourced ingredients – the atmosphere is fairly laidback.
+For such a lavish backdrop – top-tier service, and scrumptious food selection that uses fresh and locally sourced ingredients – the atmosphere is fairly laid back.
 So don’t feel like your outfit has to get 10s across the board – although, it can be fun to get dressed up.

-One of our favorite parts of this hotel was their spa, where you can pamper yourself with facials, hot stone treatments, and so much more.
+One of our favorite parts of this hotel was its spa, where you can pamper yourself with facials, hot stone treatments, and so much more.
 It was so relaxing that Seby and I could barely walk after our couple’s massage!

 Prices at Kingsmills Hotel Inverness start from $81 per night:

 In a nutshell

 - Choose where to stay on the Isle of Islay

 - All cottages are cozy and well equipped

 - Be surrounded by amazing nature and landscapes